thunlp/KB2E/README.md

 Testing
 ==========

-For testing, you need follow the steps below:
+For testing, you need to follow the steps below:

 TransR: Call the program Test_TransR with method as parameter in folder TransR/